opencontainers/runc/config-linux.md

 ## Linux control groups

-Also known as cgroups, they are used to restrict resource usage for a container and handle device access.  cgroups provide controls to restruct cpu, memory, IO, and network for the container.
+Also known as cgroups, they are used to restrict resource usage for a container and handle device access.  cgroups provide controls to restrict cpu, memory, IO, and network for the container.

 ## Linux capabilities